Zaraius/mp2/README.md

 # Module 2: Implementation of Inverse Kinematics in Simulator
-By Xavier Nishikawa, Zaraius Billimoria, & Julian Shah based on code from Kenechukwu Mbanisi
+By Xavier Nishikawa & Julian Shah based on code from Kenechukwu Mbanisi

-This project is the mini project 2 code for the Fundamentals of Robotics class taught by Kenechukwu Mbanisi (Kene).
+This project is the Final Project code for the Fundamentals of Robotics class taught by Kenechukwu Mbanisi (Kene).
-It builds of the simulator built by Kene to implement analytical and numerical inverse kinematics for a 5-DOF robot arm.
+It builds of the simulator built by Kene to implement analytical and numerical inverse kinematics for a 6-DOF robot arm based off of the Kinova Gen3lite.
 While there is also a framework for 2-DOF and SCARA type robot arms, it isn't used.

 ### Disclosure for AI